realworldocaml/book/en/lists-and-patterns.md

 +---+---+   +---+---+   +---+---+
 ```

-The `::` operator essentially adds a new block to the picture above.
+Each `::` essentially adds a new block to the picture above.
+Such a
-Such a block contains two things: a reference to the data in that list
+block contains two things: a reference to the data in that list
 element, and a reference to the remainder of the list.
 This is why
 `::` can extend a list without modifying it; extension allocates a new
 list element but doesn't need to change any of the existing ones, as